 - Apply paint and effects to specific structures in your model

-- Revise your model’s title and description
+- Revise your model’s titles and descriptions

 In order to emphasize specific anatomical systems, regions, or structures in your model, you may need to hide other structures.
 There are two ways to hide structures in Human Studio: